datacamp-content/courses-introduction-to-shell/chapter1.md

 Every file or directory is identified by an *absolute path* that specifies how to get to it from the top (or *root*) of the file system.
 For example,
-the path `/Users/jasmine` is the path to a directory called `jasmine` inside a directory called `Users`, while the path `/tmp/output.txt` identifies a file called `output.txt` inside a directory called `tmp`.
+the path `/home/repl` is the path to a directory called `repl` inside a directory called `home`, while the path `/home/repl/course.txt` identifies a file called `output.txt` inside a directory called `tmp`.

 To find out where you are in the file system, type the command `pwd`